 WordPress – I’ve become a huge fan of the WordPress framework.
 The themes and templates give you so many options.
 Some custom themes you buy, but many are free.
 The free ones can give you a great looking site to get you started.
 WordPress was created for blogging and has grown into a whole discipline of its own.

-Plugins – These are add-on tools you can add to your WordPress suite of code.
+Plugins – These are add-on tools you can add to your WordPress framework.
 With plugins, you can add awesome features like social media sharing, guest list management, shopping carts, etc. There are three critical plugins I have chosen to use.

-Jetpack – a collection of tools that maximize the operation of WordPress, keep statistics, and hacker protection
+- Jetpack – a collection of tools that maximize the operation of WordPress, keep statistics, and provide hacker protection

 RSS Feeds – Build an RSS feed to allow your content to get distributed to other social media channels automatically as each post gets released.
 I use Google’s Feedburner.com tools for this task.
 Opening an account is free.
 You can customize the tool to grab your posts and push them to channels like Facebook, Twitter, Pinterest, and Instagram all automatically and spontaneously with each post.